thephpleague/plates/README.md

 ## Template file extensions

 Plate does not enforce a specific template file extension.
 By default it assumes `.php`.
-This file extension is automatically appended to your view names when rendered.
+This file extension is automatically appended to your template names when rendered.
 You are welcome to change the default extension using one of the two methods below.

 ### Constructor method